Multi section pole that rotates 360 degrees. 4 different sizes available with single or double sided printed flag.

 Advertising Flag Buyers Guide

 Promotional Flags | Event flags | Feather Flags

-You can’t go anywhere without seeing custom advertising flags.
-Petrol Stations, Outdoor Events School Open days Shopping Center promotions.
-Flags are a cost-effective way to grab people’s attention.
+You can't go anywhere without seeing custom advertising flags.
+Petrol stations, outdoor events, school open days, shopping centre promotions, the list goes on!
+Flags are a cost-effective way to grab people's attention.
 They are portable, affordable and have the advantage of movement to attract passers-by.

 How are flags made?

 Traditional flags flying from a flagpole outside corporate headquarters, hotels or a government building are appliqued.
 This is the traditional technique for making top quality flags.
 Individual pieces of fabric are cut out and sewn onto a background material.
 They look fantastic but are expensive and heavy so need a breeze to fly, making them poor advertising flags.

 These are either screen printed or digitally printed using a dye sublimation printing technique.
 Dye-sub printing infuses the inks into the fabric of the flag giving you vibrant colours that will last.
 Dye sublimation printing means on off's and long runs are affordable making it ideal for flag branding.

 You need a flagpole that is lightweight and portable but stable enough in a breeze.
 So look for a telescopic or sectional pole that breaks down for transportation.

 The simplest option is a water-filled base, alternatively, spikes and guy ropes can be used but take longer to erect.
 Look for a pole with a rotating top arm which will hold your flag out and gets your message across in still conditions.
 Flags used on these poles are portrait shaped like a banner.